rsksmart/RSKIPs/IPs/RSKIP178.md

 The *delayedContribution* is applied to the cumulative difficulty after 60 blocks.
 This is to deter an attack and an accidental situation.
 If all difficulty contributions were immediate, then:

 * When a malicious miner sees a confirmation heavyblock in Bitcoin, it can create a block template having a parent block which is 10 blocks behind the best block, and, if he finds the next block first, it  immediately reverts 10 blocks of the blockchain, because the heavyblock contributes with a difficulty that is higher than 10 normal RSK blocks.
 * If the Bitcoin network creates a stale block, some of the miners may see it while some others may not.
-Then the malicious miner that sees the Bitcoin stale block but nobody else does, he has an advantage to to revert the RSK blockchain, and perform a double-spend attack.
+If  a malicious miner sees the Bitcoin stale that is a confirmation heavyblock block but nobody else does, he has an advantage to to revert the RSK blockchain, and perform a double-spend attack by referencing that heavyblock in his private chain.

 By delaying the contribution the first problem is eliminated, because the honest fork will also reference the confirmation heavyblock before the malicious fork increases its difficulty.

-The second problem is mitigated because now the attacker needs to catch up with the honest chain by mining selfish blocks to realize the advantage.
-The advantage may be about 40 blocks (because of the contribution made by the stale block) but a 1-40 block disadvantage because he must revert confirmed transaction in order to double-spend.
+The second problem is mitigated because with the delay the attacker needs to catch up with the honest chain by mining selfish blocks to realize the advantage.
+The advantage may be about 40 blocks (because of the contribution made by the stale block) but the attacker also gets a 1 to 40 block disadvantage because he must revert a confirmed transaction in order to double-spend.
 The higher the payment amount, the more blocks the victim will be waiting for confirmation.
-Simulations show that with a 60 block delay in difficulty transfer, the attacker would still require over 40% of RSK hashrate to attempt a double-spend that reverts 20 blocks.
+Simulations show that with a 60 block delay in the difficulty transfer, the attacker would still require over 40% of RSK hashrate to attempt a double-spend that reverts 20 blocks.

 ## Backwards Compatibility